AP EDCET Answer Key 2026 Out – Download PDF, Raise Objections.

 Q5.
 Is there negative marking in AP EDCET 2026?

 Ans.
-No, there is no negative marking in AP EDCET 2026.
+No, there is no negative marking in this exam.
+You are awarded one mark for every correct response.

 Q6.
-How can I calculate my marks using the answer key?
+How do I calculate my score using the answer key?

 Q7.
-What are the minimum qualifying marks for AP EDCET 2026?
+What are the minimum qualifying marks for the exam?

 Lakhwinder Singh